 Today we are going to dedicate this post to speak about the two Hipster neighbourhoods both in London and Madrid.
-When we speak about hipsters we think about long beards, specs and vintage clothes.
+When we speak about hipsters we think about long beards, specs, and vintage clothes.
 Nowadays the hipster style is a whole lifestyle incorporated into neighbourhoods.
-Clothes, barbershops, bars, restaurants and music define this wave that inhabit main neighbourhoods Brick Lane in London and Malasaña in Madrid.
+Clothes, barbershops, bars, restaurants, and music define this wave that inhabits main neighbourhoods Brick Lane in London and Malasaña in Madrid.

 Spanish Express Blogger

 Want to read more articles?
 Find them all here!